 There was 1 total mechanic, and their share was 0.4%.
 The percentage of mechanics with a positive Neer's Test was 1, or 0.8%.
 Negative Neer's Test results for the mechanic equaled 0 and a percentage of 0.0%.
 With 18 total students, their proportion was 7.7%.
 There were 7 students with positive Neer's Test results, and their proportion was 5.3%.
 The percentage of 11 students with negative Neer's Test results was 11.0%.
 There were 6 tailors in total, and their share was 2.6%.
-There were 2 tailors whose Neer's Test results were positive, and their proportion was 1.5%.
-There were 4 tailors with negative Neer's Test results, and their proportion was 4.0%.
+There were 2 tailors whose Neer's Test results, and their proportion was 4.0%.
 Six instructors made up the total, and their share was 2.6%.
-There were 3 teachers with positive Neer's Test results, and their proportion was 2.3%.
+There were 3 teachers with positive Neer's Test results, and their share was 2.6%.
+There were 3 teachers with positive Neer's Test results, and their proportion was 4.0%.